perebours/todoSeance7_Rebours/README.md

 Author: Pierre-Emmanuel Rebours
 contact: pe.rebours@etu.emse.fr
 This Project allows the user to find some pokemon data by giving the id of the pokemon.
+This Project was an exercice to illustrate some good software development practices.

 After cloning this repository, if you have a Java environment on your machine, you can directly run the commands.